-Our clients wished to salvage the building by turning in in to a two-bedroom house, but without making the church look domesticated.
+Our clients wished to salvage this Thomas Telford church by turning it into a two-bedroom house, but without making it look domesticated.
 Its grade B listing meant that the renovation required a subtle approach where we retained the character of its fenestrations and reused as much of the original fabric as practical.

-We therefore kept the external interventions to a minimum – replacing the decayed metal Y- tracery arched windows with carefully matched timber versions, with the main visual intervention being skylights to the roof.
+We kept the external interventions to a minimum – replacing decayed metal Y- tracery arched windows with carefully matched timber versions, with the main visual intervention being skylights to the roof.

 Internally, we raised the floor level as you step up from the entrance lobby.
 This pragmatically dealt with the flood risk from the adjacent river Meig.
 It also made the main volume less cavernous in scale and allowed the ground floor to meet the base of the arched windows, giving better views across the glen.